 Some might say saving money is the more important financial concept to teach children, since it seems hard for so many of us to do.
-We wouldn’t be wrong…, but we’d be only half right.
-Most of our money, even for the best savers, goes toward fulfilling immediate needs and wants — on both essential expenses like food, healthcare and shelter, as well as on the nonessentials like nights out, gym membership and vacation.
-While teaching children to save money is very important, showing children how to spend wisely will give them more money to save.
+They wouldn’t be wrong … but they'd be only half right.
+Most of our money, even for the best savers, goes toward fulfilling immediate needs and wants — on both essential expenses like food, healthcare, and shelter, as well as on the nonessentials like nights out, gym membership, and vacations.
+While teaching children to save money is important, showing children how to spend wisely will give them more money to save.

 Americans aren’t great at saving